FHantke/brave-browser-wiki/PR-Builder-overview.md

 - upload build artifacts to S3 (`.apk`, `.zip`, `.dmg`, `.pkg`, `.deb`, `.rpm`, `.exe`)
 - report build results and link to artifacts via Slack (to PR author and #build-downloads-bot)

-Besides the platform builds, there are pipelines that do platform-agnostic pre-init or post-init checks like:
+Besides the platform builds, there are pipelines that do platform-agnostic (noplatform) checks like:
 - JavaScript lint and unit tests
 - Storybook tests
 - security checks